Chapter Bylaws

 Section C: Qualifications

 Persons seeking to serve on the Board of Directors must be chapter members in good standing as specified in these bylaws.
-Board members are required to maintain membership in the National Society.
+Board members are required to maintain dual membership in both the National Society and the local chapter.
 (National society membership is a required element of all chapter charters.)

 Section D: Terms